keroloussamy/nextjs-dashboard/README.md

 There are two ways you implement streaming in Next.js:
 - At the page level, with the loading.tsx file.
 - For specific components, with ```<Suspense>```.

+## When to use the useSearchParams() hook vs. the searchParams prop?
+You might have noticed you used two different ways to extract search params.
+Whether you use one or the other depends on whether you're working on the client or the server.

+- ```<Search>``` is a Client Component, so you used the useSearchParams() hook to access the params from the client.
+- ```<Table> ``` is a Server Component that fetches its own data, so you can pass the searchParams prop from the page to the component.

+As a general rule, if you want to read the params from the client, use the useSearchParams() hook as this avoids having to go back to the server.

+## input: defaultValue vs. value / Controlled vs. Uncontrolled
+If you're using state to manage the value of an input, you'd use the value attribute to make it a controlled component.
+This means React would manage the input's state.

+However, since you're not using state, you can use defaultValue.
+This means the native input will manage its own state.
+This is okay since you're saving the search query to the URL instead of state.